10/24/2024

 President and CEO

-Jim, I think when we talked to industrial, it's a little more harder to pick out, but for us, when we look at new growth opportunities, not replenishment opportunities, I really, the areas that we see that, we see space, for example, we picked up 160 customers and distribution that are buying orders today that might go into high volume.
-And then with EV, we see those are new opportunities.
-And of course, AI, I think probably our two largest customers we're gonna pick up next year might come from AI.
-So I think if you look at new creation, new demand, I would think AI, space and EV are the driving forces of new customers that are buying from
+Yeah, Jim, I think when we talk industrial, it's a little more hard to pick out.
+But for us, you know, when we look at new growth opportunities, not replenishment opportunities, I really, the areas that we see that, you know, we see space, for example, where we picked up 160 customers and distribution that, you know, are buying orders today that might go into high volume.
+And then, you know, with EV, we see, you know, those are new opportunities.
+And, of course, AI, I think probably our two largest customers we're going to pick up next year might come from AI.
+So I think if you look at new creation, new demand, I would think AI, space, and EV are the driving forces of new customers that are buying from us.

 speaker

-us.
-And I think I agree with Dan on the new, some of the new customers on Wednesday we're seeing are pretty good.
-I think on the existing customers, because remember, Jim, I think when inventory gets backed up and Dan, concurrently from here, when inventory generally gets backed up, it's not as bad of a picture from our customer's perspective because they still have inventory to sell.
-So I think once the inventory comes down, you turn to a little more normal cadence of ordering a little bit more reflective of demand.
+And I think I agree with Dan on some of the new customers on Wednesday we're seeing are pretty good.
+I think on the existing customers, You know, because remember, Jim, I think when inventory gets backed up, and Dan, correct me if I'm here, when inventory generally gets backed up, it's not as bad of a picture from our customer's perspective, right, because they still have inventory to sell.
+So I think once the inventory comes down, you turn to a little more normal cadence of ordering that a little bit more reflective of demand.
 So they kind of go a little bit hand in hand.
-So obviously we were down pretty decent numbers this year and I would attribute that demand not being down that much from our customers, so to speak, but it was really kind of working down the inventory side of it.
+So obviously we were down, you know, pretty decent numbers this year.
+And I would attribute that, you know, demand not being down that much from our customers, so to speak, but it was really kind of working down the inventory side of it.

 speaker